GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 In this work, we focus on time-frequency representations.
 Adaptations of 2D convolutions to complex tensors do exist and have already been used in the #acr("SSL") literature.
 Krause et al. @krause_comparison_2021 present this variation along with its benefits (Section II.B).
-Here, however, regular 2D convolutions have been employed and the complex-valued #acr("STFT") needed to be converted to real values.
+However, regular 2D convolutions have been employed in the present work, and the complex-valued #acr("STFT") needed to be converted to real values.
 To achieve this, two schemes were compared:
 - On the one hand, both the real and imaginary parts of the complex data can populate the two real resulting matrices:
   $